ebiperej/ebiperej/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [joyadongha@gmail.com](mailto:joyadongha@gmail.com)
-* 🧠  I'm learning Data Science and Machine Learning with Datacamp
 * 🤝  I'm open to collaborating on challenging Projects